groupdocs-viewer/GroupDocs.Viewer-Docs/net/product-overview.md

 * [Add text watermarks](/viewer/net/add-text-watermark/) to the output HTML, PDF, and image files.
 * [Implement caching](/viewer/net/caching-results/) to increase document loading speed and optimize application performance.

-You can use GroupDocs.Viewer across multiple platforms and operation systems:
+You can use GroupDocs.Viewer across multiple platforms and operation systems.
+There are two versions of the GroupDocs.Viewer — a "classic" GroupDocs.Viewer for .NET and a new GroupDocs.Viewer.CrossPlatform, which was released on March 2024.

+GroupDocs.Viewer for .NET supports the maximum variety of operating systems and target platforms:

 * Windows, Linux, and macOS
-* .NET Framework 2.0 and higher
+* .NET Framework 4.6.2 and higher
 * .NET Core 3.1
 * .NET 5 and higher

+However, it internally utilizes a System.Drawing library and thus [cannot be used on Linux on .NET 6.0 and above](https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only).

+That's why the GroupDocs.Viewer.CrossPlatform was created — it is a System.Drawing-free and may be used on Linux on .NET 6.0 and above.
+However, it does not support .NET Framework, .NET Core and .NET 5.0.

 ## Get started with GroupDocs.Viewer for .NET